-This is a useful and quick way to highlight how you are suitable for the role in question by stating your most relevant experience and skills as well as express your professional goals regarding your future career
+This is a useful and quick way to highlight how you are suitable for the role in question by stating your most relevant experience and skills as well as expressing your professional goals regarding your future career.

 CV Template: Education Section

-In CV Template for students, the education section usually appears at the top of the resume.
+In the CV Template for students, the education section usually appears at the top of the resume.

 List and date all previous education, including professional qualifications, placing the most recent first.